GWR 2900 Class: No. 100

 The first prototype was completed at the Swindon Works of the GWR (Lot 132) in February 1902.
 It was numbered 100 and in June 1902 was named Dean (later William Dean) to mark the latter's retirement.
 The new design incorporated all of Churchward's current ideas including a domeless parallel boiler, raised Belpaire firebox, 19 in diameter outside cylinders with 30 in piston stroke, and boiler pressure of 200 psi.
-The piston valves were driven by rocking levers actuated by the expansion link of Stephenson valve gear – this particular design was only used on no. 100.
+The piston valves were driven by rocking levers actuated by the expansion link of Stephenson valve gear – this particular design was only used on No. 100.
 The parallel boiler was later replaced with a taper boiler, and then the first superheated taper boiler in 1910.

 Churchward had studied American boiler design, but he was also later influenced by continental practice in efficient motion design.
-From the Société Alsacienne de Constructions Mécaniques (SACM) a de Glehn 4-4-2 compound engine was ordered for comparative trials on the GWR.
+A de Glehn 4-4-2 compound engine was ordered from the Société Alsacienne de Constructions Mécaniques (SACM) for comparative trials on the GWR.
 According to E.C.
 Poultney, No. 100 was the first 4-6-0 locomotive to have high enough boiler capacity and steam ports large enough to handle the steam flow required by large cylinders: "The engine probably influenced to a large extent the use made of engines of the 4-6-0 type".
 No.100 was renumbered 2900 in 1912, and was withdrawn from service in 1932.